ue4plugins/StreetMap/README.md

 If the rebuild was successful but you don't see the new features, double check that the **Street Map** plugin is enabled by clicking the **Settings** toolbar button, then click **Plugins**.
 Locate the **Street Map** plugin and make sure **Enabled** is checked.

-If you're new to plugins in UE4, you can find lots of information [right here](https://wiki.unrealengine.com/An_Introduction_to_UE4_Plugins).
+If you're new to plugins in UE, you can find lots of information [right here](https://wiki.unrealengine.com/An_Introduction_to_UE4_Plugins).

 ## Getting OpenStreetMap Data